Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dIlHIdHxRyM.md

 ### Transcript

-> when will be the exact time for stream on march 16th uh 2 p.m cet so 1 p.m gmt
+> when will be the exact time for stream on march 16th, 2 p.m cet so 1 p.m gmt
 >
 > [Music]
 >